| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||4||$49.20|| ADD TO CART|

 Significance and Use

-This test method is used to verify that the membrane switch can operate safely at its rated voltage, and withstand momentary overpotentials due to switching, surges and other similar electrical phenomena.
+4.2 This test method is used to verify that the membrane switch or printed electronic device can operate safely at its rated voltage, and withstand momentary overpotentials due to switching, surges and other similar electrical phenomena.

-1.1 This test method covers the verification of a specified dielectric withstand voltage or dielectric breakdown voltage of a membrane switch.
+1.1 This test method covers the verification of a specified dielectric withstand voltage or dielectric breakdown voltage of a membrane switch or printed electronic device.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 F1663 Test Method for Determining the Capacitance of a Membrane Switch or Printed Electronic Device

 F1680 Test Method for Determining Circuit Resistance of a Membrane Switch